grantj-re3/FlindersDSpace-csv2xmlstruct/README_erasaf_pluckitem.md

 where:
 - EraSafCollectionDir is the collection directory (typically a 4-digit FOR code) within the ERA SAF tree
-- HandleOfEraSafCollectionDir is the handle of the existing collection (typically a 4-digit FOR code and corresponding description) within DSpace
+- HandleOfEraSafCollectionDir is the handle of the existing DSpace collection (typically a 4-digit FOR code and corresponding description)